 1. Foreign-issued American Express

 While the Australian-issued Explorer Credit Card is pretty good, there are far better American Express cards out there.
 The US cards, for example, have lower fees, better sign up bonuses, more transfer partners and features that are more valuable (many also do not have forex fees).
 The HK and SG cards offer valuable airline benefits and regular hotel promotions.
 The Canadian cards offer excellent earn rates, especially when the currency conversion rate is taken into account.
 To apply for a foreign-issued card, all you need is to have an Australian-issued American Express card in good standing.
+If you do not have an existing AmEx account, you can also apply via Nova Credit.
 Obviously, you will also need a bank account in the card country in order to pay the monthly bills.
 If you opened the Citibank account mentioned above, I recommend also opening with Citibank in the card country as this will allow you to move money around free of charge using the Citi Global Transfer feature.
+I have written a guide that covers how to apply for US AmEx cards as a non-resident, you can read it here.

 N26 is a German-based bank that operates entirely via the internet.
 Provided that you have a mailing address in a supported country (you can use a mail forwarding service), you can open an account in minutes using your smartphone.
 If you choose the free plan, you will get an account with no monthly fee, a dedicated IBAN and a debit card (MasterCard) that has no forex fee (there are ATM fees).
 They also have paid accounts with additional benefits but they are useless in the Australian context (insurance, partner offers etc).

 Many other digital banks and fintech companies will open accounts for Australians.
 I would not recommend using such accounts exclusively but they can still be useful in some circumstances.
-My favourites are Neat in Hong Kong, Revolut in the UK / Lithuania and Boon in Germany.
+My favourites are Revolut in the UK / Lithuania, Bunq in the Netherlands and Tap&Go in Hong Kong.

 There are no tax implications from opening new accounts in Australia, as long as they are normal accounts.
-TFSA and other tax-exempt accounts come with restrictions and are usually subject to annual limits.
+Tax-exempt / registered accounts come with restrictions and are usually subject to annual limits.

 There are no tax implications from opening new accounts abroad either.
 It is important to understand, however, that as far as Australian tax law is concerned the location of your accounts does not matter and has no influence on your tax status (Australia is a CRS country, you can read my guide about CRS here).
 If you are an Australian tax resident, any income received anywhere in the world will be liable for taxation in Australia (even if it is never remitted to Australia).